swaldman/mchange-sysadmin-scripts/README.md

    MYSQL_BACKUPS_DEST=            # If you'll use the backup-mysql script, an rclone destination to which to send backups
    ```

+### 4. Provide `mchange-admin` home-directory resources

-4. Depending which scripts you run, the `mchange-sysadmin` user may require...
+   Depending which scripts you run, the `mchange-sysadmin` user may require...
    * `~/.config/rclone/rclone.conf` &mdash; this file defines `rclone` destinations
      and authentication thereto, if you use `rclone` destinations in backup scripts
    * `~/.pgpass` &mdash; `postgresql` does not permit supplying a password by